GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - [direct link](https://aws.amazon.com/console/) (you may have to click "log back in")
 3. Choose a region
     - In the top right, click the dropdown next to your name.
 This is where your server will be physically located.
 I will choose us-east-2 simply because it is the cheapest location in the U.S. (by a small margin), but any other choice will suffice.
 This guide will only cover single-region setups (for now; I haven't explored multi-region deployments yet).
+    - Note that throughout this guide, you will keep this constant.
+If something ever seems to "disappear" after you created it, it's probably because you accidentally switched to a new region. (except for some resources that aren't region-specific, where the dropdown will display "Global")
     <details>
         <summary>See Image</summary>
         <img src="./.readme-images/select-region.png" width="350px"/>